github

 Unified API, performance, and contract testing DSL

 Karate is an open-source testing framework that unifies API testing, performance testing, UI automation, and contract testing in a single BDD-style DSL.
 Write tests in plain Gherkin-like syntax without any Java knowledge.
 Built-in assertions, data-driven testing, parallel execution, and HTML reports.
-8,200+ GitHub stars, MIT licensed.
-7+ years of active development with Global 2000 enterprise adoption for comprehensive API quality assurance.
+8,900+ GitHub stars, MIT licensed.
+Mature, actively maintained project with commercial support options for comprehensive API quality assurance.

 LLM evaluation and tracking with RAG triad metrics